rlokprasaath/EduGauge/README.md

 Learnalyze brings personalization into education by analyzing user-submitted free-text answers to AI/ML/DL/GenAI questions.
 Instead of relying on MCQs, it uses semantic understanding to measure actual conceptual clarity.

 ### Key Features
-Open-ended input for deeper knowledge assessment NLP-powered sentence embeddings using sentence-transformers Cosine similarity to measure understanding
+Open-ended input for deeper knowledge assessment.
+NLP-powered sentence embeddings using sentence-transformers.
+Cosine similarity to measure understanding.
-Learner classification (Beginner / Intermediate / Advanced) Web interface built with Streamlit and hosted online
+Learner classification (Beginner / Intermediate / Advanced).
+Web interface built with Streamlit and hosted online.

 ### How It Works
 User answers 10 AI-related questions in free text.